epklein/epklein.github.io/_mgmt/self/self-mgmt-weekly-planning.md

 permalink: /mgmt/self/weekly-planning
 ---

-Every monday morning I run a weekly planning ritual.
-This is important to reflect about what comes ahead, to prioritize projects and tasks.
-The goal is to plan what is ahead, and not just live in auto pilot.
+Every Monday morning, I run a weekly planning ritual.
+This is important to reflect on what comes ahead and prioritize projects and tasks, not just live on autopilot mode.

-This is a process tailored to my needs for personal life, career and work.
+This process is tailored to my personal life, career, and work needs.
 I'm constantly adapting it.
-I do not recommend anyone to follow it strictly, but to adapt it to your needs.
+I do not recommend anyone to follow it strictly but adjust it to your needs.

 I run it as follows:

 ## Review my agenda

 First thing, I review my agenda for the whole week.
-Currently I use [Google Calendar](https://calendar.google.com).
+Currently, I use [Google Calendar](https://calendar.google.com).

-It is quite common that people from work schedule some slots in my agenda, or some important corporate events are introduced into it.
-This is the moment where I dedide what I'm going to attend and what I won't, and solve some conflicts that may occur.
-When needed, I an some async conversation to help solve it.
+Often, people from work schedule some slots in my agenda, or important corporate events suddenly appear on it.
+In this step, I decide what I will attend and what I won't, and solve any conflicts.
+I may open some async conversations to help solve it.

 I know that the week won't stick perfectly to the plan.
 That is not the objective.
-The idea is to be intentional about what I'm going to prioritize during this week.
-Some adjustments to the plan are normal during the way.
+The idea is to be intentional about what I will prioritize this week.
+Some adjustments to the plan are expected along the way.
 I can count on the daily planning for that.

 ## Review projects and tasks

-This is the moment where I take a look into the big picture: Initiatives and projects, to check if I should prioritize something in any of my next actions lists.
+This is the moment I look into the big picture: I review initiatives and projects and check if I should prioritize something in my next actions lists.

 At work, I usually check our quarter and current cycle initiatives.
-At VTEX we have a 6-week planning cadence, and I check our planning tools.
+At VTEX, we have a 6-week planning cadence, and I check our planning tools.

-For my personal life and career development, I refer to my projects in my [Todoist](https://todoist.com).
-I organize my projects list in areas
-If there is something I wish to proactively work on, than I put it accordingly in my schedule or in any of my next actions lists.
+Regarding my personal life and career development, I refer to my projects in my [Todoist](https://todoist.com).
+I organize my projects list into areas.
+If I wish to work on something proactively, I put it in my schedule or any of my next actions lists.

 ---